pipelight/nixos-tidy/README.md

 };
 ```

-- Or to import a home.nix module from a default.nix file.
+- Or to import a `home.nix` module from an adjacent `default.nix` module.

 ```sh
 .